-This club provides support and information to Early Childhood and Pre-Elementary Education students, which facilitates their professional growth.
-FEYC also develops links with HAEYC (Hawai'i Association for Educators of Young Children) by participating in their professional development activities and by supporting their efforts to enhance campus and community awareness of the needs of children.
+To provide support and information to Early Childhood and Pre-Elementary Education students, which would facilitate their professional growth.
+FEYC also develops links with HAEYC by participating in their professional development activities and by supporting their efforts to enhance campus and community awareness of the needs of children.
 In addition, FEYC supports or initiates activities, which provide direct services to the children of campus families and the general community.

-GARDENING CLUB - Recreational
+GARDENING CLUB - Educational

-The Gardening Club was organized in fall 2000 and its primary objective is to encourage KCC students to participate in gardening projects at the KCC Farm.
+The Gardening Club was organized in the fall of 2000 whose primary objective is to encourage KCC students to participate in gardening projects at the KCC Farm.